Dynamical Dark Energy and the Unresolved Hubble Tension: Multi-model Constraints from DESI 2025 and Other Probes: Cosmological Constraints and Model Comparison

 \subsection{Bayesian Model Comparison}

 We perform a comprehensive Bayesian model comparison to assess how well five cosmological models fit current observational data.
-The Bayesian evidence, defined as $B \equiv P(d \mid M)$ for a dataset $d$ and model $M$, provides a rigorous way to compare models, naturally favoring simpler models through Occam's razor.
+The Bayesian evidence, denoted $B \equiv P(d \mid M)$, quantifies the total probability of the observed data $d$ under model $M$, marginalized over all model parameters.
+Formally, it is computed by integrating the product of the likelihood $\mathcal{L}(\theta)$ and the prior distribution $\pi(\theta)$ across the entire parameter space: $B=\int \mathcal{L}(\theta) \pi(\theta) d \theta$.
+As a scalar measure that averages a model’s predictive capability over its parameter space, the evidence provides a principled basis for model comparison and naturally incorporates Occam’s razor—penalizing needless complexity.
 Following the usual scale in cosmology \citep{trotta2008bayes}, we interpret the evidence difference $\Delta \ln B$ as follows: $(0, 1.0)$ -- inconclusive; $(1.0, 2.5)$ -- weak evidence; $(2.5, 5.0)$ -- moderate evidence; $(5.0, \infty)$ -- strong evidence in favor of the model with higher evidence.

 Table~\ref{tab:params_summary} lists the Bayesian evidence values and parameter estimates for all models and datasets.
 A key result is that model preference strongly depends on the data combination used, as shown in Figure~\ref{fig:logB}.
 For CMB+lensing data alone, the $w$CDM model is preferred.
 Adding BAO data shifts support toward $w_0w_a$CDM.
-The full dataset (CMB+lensing+BAO+SNIa) favors the standard $\Lambda$CDM model, while $r_d$\textsc{(CMB)}+BAO+SNIa most supports the interacting dark energy model ($\xi$-index).
+The full dataset (CMB+lensing+BAO+SNIa) favors the standard $\Lambda$CDM model, while $r_\mathrm{d}$\textsc{(CMB)}+BAO+SNIa most supports the interacting dark energy model ($\xi$-index).

 Importantly, none of the extended models achieves $\Delta \ln B > 2.5$ over $\Lambda$CDM across all datasets, meaning no alternative model is strongly preferred.
 This shows that current data cannot clearly distinguish between these dark energy descriptions.
 The $w$CDM and $w_0w_a$CDM models perform consistently better with CMB+lensing data than $\phi$CDM and the $\xi$-index model, pointing to possible tensions between the latter models and high-redshift CMB observations.